 - Corkboard and wood desk background: Boards textures

-- Trophy graphic and laurel leaves: Awards overlays
+- Trophy graphic and laurel leaves: Awards graphics

 - Freshman font

-Editing tip: Combine the Awards overlays together to create different certificate emblems (laurels with a trophy, ringed seal with wings, stars bracketing a snazzy title).
+Editing tip: Combine the Awards graphics together to create different certificate emblems (laurels with a trophy, ringed seal with wings, stars bracketing a snazzy title).

 - Paper background: Paper texture